 The Howie Scream

-Another scream, dubbed as the “Howie Scream” also became a part of pop culture but has never achieved the fame of the original.
-In a scene from the John Travolta film, “Broken Arrow”, former Oakland Raider Howie Long screams out in pain, hence the name “Howie Scream.”
+Another scream dubbed the “Howie Scream,” also became a part of pop culture but has never achieved the fame of the original.
+In a scene from the John Travolta film, “Broken Arrow,” former Oakland Raider Howie Long screams out in pain, hence the name “Howie Scream.”

-Today there is a punk rock band from Massachusetts called A Wilhelm Scream and a funk soul band from Australia.
-The Bamboos has a single titled “Wilhelm Scream” and another single from James Blake with the same titles.
-And yes, you just know that there are Wilhelm Scream apps on both iTunes and Google Play.
+Today, there is a punk rock band from Massachusetts called A Wilhelm Scream and a funk soul band from Australia.
+The Bamboos have a single titled “Wilhelm Scream” and another single from James Blake with the same title.
+And yes, you know there are Wilhelm Scream apps on iTunes and Google Play.

 Scream Compilations

 Check out some of the uses of the Scream on YouTube for more famous movies.
-There are longer versions and there are shorter versions and there are even video that presents almost of all of the uses paying homage to this classic bit of trivia.
+There are more extended versions, shorter versions, and even videos that present almost all of the uses, paying homage to this classic trivia.
 With this in mind, don’t be surprised the next time you hear the Wilhelm Scream!

 Related: Famous Computers In Science Fiction Movies